vcailly/openfridge-simulator-ui/README.md

 This repository is an Node-RED application to simulate events from virtual appliances of the [openfridge](https://github.com/IBM/openfridge)  sample application.
 With this Node-RED application you do not need to use the Paho or Mosquitto MQTT client for simulating events from the virtual devices, you can just do it from a web application.

-It  can be deployed into Bluemix with only a couple of clicks.
+It  can be deployed into Bluemix with only a couple of clicks, using a Bluemix DevOps Toolchain

 # Prerequisites